Lymphoma: I’m thankful for a ‘new normal’ after my needle in haystack match

-Tommy believes his return to the gym through the Leukaemia Foundation’s Fit To Thrive exercise program has made a huge difference.
+Tommy believes his return to the gym through the Leukaemia Foundation’s exercise program has made a huge difference.

 “I’ve since become a bit of a gym junkie and have enjoyed watching that cancer level steadily dropping.
 “These last few years, although some of the worst times of my life, have left me with the ability to find positives in a bad situation.
 I love playing music now more than I ever have before.

 “My aim is to get rid of this cancer once and for all.
 I’m working hard to put on weight, get stronger, eat well and build a strong immune system – basically living a healthy life.

 “That can’t be a bad thing!
 If nothing else, it makes me feel good and I’ve really missed that feeling.”

 Thanks to your continued generosity, we are able to offer blood cancer patients vital support services and fund life-saving research.
 You can help give more patients the support they need by making a tax deductible donation.
 Click here and give today »Last updated on August 22nd, 2019